 Examples of Market Indicators

-There are several commonly known indicators prevalent in the investing community a few such indicators are listed below:
+There are several commonly known indicators prevalent in the investing community; a few such indicators are listed below:

 A – Advance-Decline Line

 - Plotting the Net advances gives us the AD Line.
-AD Line is a cumulative number, i.e. current period Net advance value is added to the previous period’s value to come up with the end of the period value.
+AD Line is a cumulative number, i.e., current period Net advance value is added to the previous period’s value to come up with the end of the period value.

 - There is one drawback to this indicator.
 For indices that face regular listing and delisting of securities, such as NASDAQ, the AD Line may not always be in sync with the index because the index removes the impact of the delisted stock while the AD line doesn’t.

-- AD Volume Line is similar to the AD line but it analyses the Net advance in volume instead in price.
+- AD Volume Line is similar to the AD line, but it analyses the Net advance in volume instead in price.

 B – Put Call Ratio

-- This is a Sentiment indicator, calculated by the ratio of Put volume to Call Volume.
+- It is a Sentiment indicator, calculated by the ratio of Put volume to Call Volume.
 Buying more of Put options indicates that the investors feel that the prices of the securities are going to fall in the near future and the call option suggests the opposite.

-- So if the Put call ratio is greater than, we can say that there is a bearish sentiment and when it is less than 1, there is a bullish sentiment within the investor community.
+- So if the Put call ratio is greater than, we can say that there is a bearish sentiment, and when it is less than 1, there is a bullish sentiment within the investor community.

-- At times this indicator is even used in contrarian investing because when more and more put options are being bought, it may lead to unrealistic fall in the prices of the underlying asset that overstates the risk associated with it.
+- At times this indicator is even used in contrarian investing because when more and more put options are being bought, it may lead to an unrealistic fall in the prices of the underlying asset that overstates the risk associated with it.
 The opposite can be said about call options.
 Therefore the interpretation of sentiment indicators varies from one analyst to another.

-There is a long laundry list of indicators and new ones are fashioned by analysts every day.
+There is a long laundry list of indicators, and new ones are fashioned by analysts every day.
 Therefore analyzing all of them is not always possible.

-Following are a few indicators of NYSE normally tracked by the investors:
+The following are a few indicators of NYSE normally tracked by the investors: